-Much of what we know about our freshwater habitat resource relates to larger rivers and lakes, where the focus of water management activities has historically been.
-We know much less about our streams, small lakes and ponds, but we do know there are hidden gems in the landscape – natural habitats full of our native wildlife are out there waiting to be put on a map to confirm their importance.
-This said, we want to know about all of our freshwater habitats whatever their state of naturalness, so that we can inform restoration priorities.
+The current knowledge of our freshwater habitat network mostly relates to larger rivers and lakes because this is where the focus of water management activities has historically been.
+We know much less about our smaller rivers, streams, and small lakes, but we do know there are hidden gems in the landscape – natural habitats full of rare and crucial native wildlife.
+While some areas are more ‘natural’ than others, we want to know about all of our freshwater habitats whatever their state of naturalness so that we can inform restoration priorities.
 Click here to tell us about the sites you visit – don’t worry, you don’t have to be an expert to report your observations.

-We need to know about the best local places to restore lost natural function to our rivers and lakes, so that they can provide the best habitats for our freshwater and wetland wildlife.
+We need to know about the best local places to restore lost natural function to our rivers, streams and lakes so that they can provide the best habitats for our freshwater and wetland wildlife.
 Some need to have physical modifications removed, whilst others need natural water regimes restored, pollution reduced or non-native species controlled – many need a combination of these measures.
-Click here to find out how you can help identify the best places for restoring natural function and develop new maps of river and lake restoration priorities that will feed into national strategies for recovering nature and improving the water environment.’
-Click here to find out more about practical river and lake restoration and where you can go to get your hands dirty!
+Click here to find out how you can help identify the best places for restoring natural function and develop new maps of river/stream and lake restoration priorities that will feed into national strategies for recovering nature and improving the water environment.